G Live: Seminar/Private Dining Rooms

+Awards

+2023 Surrey Rocks Awards

+On Thursday 25 May, Surrey Rocks Magazine hosted an Awards show at Denbie's Wine Estate in Dorking to celebrate the best of best in Surrey business.
+The awards were in aid of Prostate Cancer UK and winners were chosen by the Surrey public.
+G Live won the award for Best Live Music venue over 6 other venues.

+Royal Institute for Architecture Award

+On the venue's first birthday, G Live won a regional Downland Award from the Royal Institute of British Architects.
+Local paper Surrey Live wrote at the time:G Live’s first birthday this month has been turned into a double celebration, with the announcement that the building’s design has won a regional Downland Award from the Royal Institute of British Architects.

+Despite its location in London Road, judges described the building as an "anchor" in Guildford’s High Street, suitable for everything from ice shows to banqueting.

+Experience Guildford Leisure and Lifestyle Award

+In October 2015, G Live hosted the Experience Guildford Customer Service Awards.
+After secret shopper reports and thousands of public votes, G Live won the Leisure and Lifestyle award.

 2013 accident

-On Saturday morning, 9 February 2013, a tour manager from the singing group Fisherman's Friends was killed by a falling metal door at the venue.
+On 9 February 2013, a tour manager from the singing group Fisherman's Friends was killed by a falling metal door at the venue.
 The group were due to have performed at the venue.
 One of the singers of the group also suffered critical injuries when the door fell and later also died in hospital.
 In November 2015 David Naylor, 56, from Bridgnorth, Shropshire, was charged with two counts of manslaughter by gross negligence.

 In November 2016, Naylor was cleared of manslaughter, and Express Hi-Fold Doors Limited was fined £30,000 for breaches of health and safety laws.